How Does A Narcissistic Husband Act In Divorce? Be Prepared

 a.
 Professional Help: Therapists, Counselors

 b.
-Building a Support System: Friends, Family, Support Groups
+Building a Support System: Friends, Family, and Support Groups

 c.
 Navigating Co-Parenting with a Narcissist